GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

   <value>/path/to/keyfile</value>
   <description>
     Whether to use a service account for GCS authorization.
     If set to `false` then GCE VM metadata service will be used for authorization.
-    Note: alternatively you can set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to `/path/to/keyfile.json`.
   </description>
 </property>
 <property>